Sportitsu/Zarad/README.md

 # Zarad

-Zarad is app help  the sport clubs to manage  their  activities and facilitate track the players and their history,also it helps player to see the videos related to his club.
+Zarad is an application that helps JiuJitsu Academies manage their members and facilitate track players achievements plus their history, also it helps each member to see the latest techniques uploaded by the academy.